This week we’re discussing something personal to us.

 How personal do we get?
 As

-father when he died, and I didn’t want to repeat that.
+<![CDATA[ personal as we want.
+So, I had to do some digging for this one.
+I've already written about being with my father when he died, and I didn’t want to repeat that.
 I have no intention to discuss politics, religion, race, immigration or any other hot topic, those are for me and me alone.
 There are just too many haters out there looking for a reason to pounce.
 So, what does that leave?

 Yep, I know, this is a topic some simply don’t want to talk about, but let’s face it, the lucky get to grow older.
 With growing older comes so many things, I’d like to share my thoughts on these.